-Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman, Managing Director and Directors.
-These individuals do not receive any remuneration from the Company and are remunerated by a group company.
+Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman and Directors.

-B.1.4 Performance criteria for entitlement to share options, shares, or variable components of remuneration
+B1.4 Performance criteria for entitlement to share options, shares, or variable components of remuneration

 No share options, shares or variable remuneration were provided by the Company.